TwinLizzie/NGnoidTV/NGNUITY.md

 - Automation must not come at the cost of human fitness.
 E.g. Using a mobility scooter instead of walking when you are not disabled.
 We must build a thriving culture centered around the pursuit of physical fitness and aesthetics, as well as the arts, crafts, scientific innovation and creative endeavours.
 - Automation must be used to regain our humanity, not to dehumanize us.
 We were hunter-gatherers before we became agricultural drones.
 We shall use our free time to explore the stars, conquer distant solar systems, find alien life, etc.
 - We define Work as: Any labour which you are forced to perform against your will in order to keep society operating.
 People shouldn't have to Work if they don't want to.
 Period.
+- To put it simply: Let machines be the agricultural drones that we were forced to become in order to build early human civilization, so that we can once again become Hunter-gatherers.
+- This is why Marxism is incompatible with our movement.
+Marxists are Agricultural Drones.
+We seek to live like Hunter Gatherers.

 ### How a Singularity will actually come about

 If you've ever looked up `how to brew your own Beer` or `grow your own food` on YouTube, then you've already had a glimpse of what a post-scarcity economy will be like.

 Artificial Intelligence, peer-to-peer file sharing and decentralized (non cryptocurrency) technology will be able to fulfill the vast majority of our needs and answer most of our questions at the click of a button.
 Every household will be able to own their own NGnuity 3D Printer Robot Arm that is able to print not just plastic, but also fabric, glass and metal using inverse kinematics, as well as selective powder deposition technology plus a small furnace (coming soon this year).

 This robotic arm prototype will be fully self-replicating, modular, easily repairable and open sourced (search `SCARA Robot Arm` if you want a good example).
 Patents and copyrights are abolished and strictly forbidden.

 YouTube videos, tutorials, wikis and documentation will be widely accessible.
 Artificial Intelligence and Deep Learning (e.g. GPT-NEO) will automate the process of designing 3d models and gcode for all of these applications, so that people don't have to be proficient in CAD to be able to use them.
 The more data is shared, the more data is generated.